 These Italian custards are thickened with gelatin rather than eggs, so they are easier to make than most custards.
-For a sweeter flavor, use semisweet chocolate.

 In a small bowl, sprinkle gelatin over 1/4 cup cold water, let soften 5 minutes.